baileywall/baileywall.github.io/README.md

 * Implemented a system to record website loading times in countries around the world using WebPageTest

 * Documented a standard system to support various IXL mobile app version requirements

-* Organized monthly team building social events for a team of 25+ engineers

 ### Skills